 My family comes from the mainland in Greece.
 I have traveled to many islands through the years but never been to Crete until recently.
 Now I understand why it´s such a popular destination.
 Crete is the largest island in Greece and its geographical position have made the people love and grow their land.
 Olive groves, orange trees or vineyards can be seen after the roads.
-I admire people with devotion or meraki as the greeks says.
-The Cretan cuisine is delicious, more about the gastronomic culture on the island here.
+Above all the Cretan cuisine is delicious, more about the gastronomic culture on the island in this blogpost.

 Are you going to Crete this summer?
-Are you thinking about where to stay?
-The island is large and there are many attractions to explore.
 If you choose Rethymnon then you will be able to make day trips to the east and to the west side of the island.
-Or just explore what is around the city of Rethymnon itself.
-Here are my best culture tips and photos.
+Or just explore what is around this city.
+Here are my best culture tips and Rethymnon in 13 photos.

 Fortezza is built on the hill Paleokastro (means old castle) under the Venetian regime.
 The Venetians built it to protect the city from the Ottoman occupation.
-But despite this, the Turks conquered the city in the 1600s.
-The fortress was destroyed during the second World War but is renovated and a mosque and two churches from the 1800s have been preserved.
+Despite the big castle the Turks conquered the city in the 1600s.
+In addition the fortress was destroyed during the second World War but is renovated and a mosque and two churches from the 1800s have been preserved.

 Arkadi Monasterys church was built in 1587 by Italian architects and was heavily influenced by the renaissance art.
-But I’m more impressed over the interiors and beautiful colour of ochre on the walls.
+However I’m more impressed over the interiors and beautiful colour of ochre on the walls.
 So nice to be a monk here and have time for reflection and inner thought in this beautiful environment.
-The Monastery is one of the Eastern Orthodox Monasteries underlining the catholicity and universality of the church and has therefore many visitors and pilgrims from the whole world.
+I captured a lot of photos here and in the Rethymnon are, more than 13 actually.
+You will find them in my Instagram feed!